 - MCS insurance covers personal practice time for aerial members.

 - Aerial members can use any of the nine MCS rig points when space is available.
 Check MCS calendar to ensure availability.
-Aerial practice is limited to the static front rig point during table tennis or Wheel Club.

 - Share the space and rig points.
 The MCS schedule will only become more busy, and therefore space must be negotiated.

-- Non-aerial members are only allowed to practice during designated Aerial Club times, class time, or by special permission, such as for an MCS-sponsored event.
+- Non-aerial members are allowed to practice during designated Aerial Club times, class time, or by special permission, such as for an MCS-sponsored event.

 - Inability to follow safety procedures may result in immediate termination of or hold on membership and/or future participation at MCS without a refund.

 - If you have comments or suggestions to these guidelines, please contact MCS aerial representative, Karen Nellessen, at firstname.lastname@example.org.